Emohawk: Polymorph II: Production

-Both the characters Ace Rimmer and Duane Dibbley were huge fan favourites, as was the Red Dwarf III episode "Polymorph", and the writers crammed in a sequel to all these aspects with "Emohawk: Polymorph II".
-The title was originally the other way around, "Polymorph II: Emohawk" until someone suggested that it sounded like a football score.

 The GELF settlement was a re-dressed medieval village set which had been created for the aborted British/American television series Covington Cross.
 Ainsley Harriott played the role of the GELF chief.
 Harriott later became a celebrity chef and hosted the television shows Can't Cook, Won't Cook and Ready Steady Cook for the BBC.
 Later, in 1998, Harriott presented a special edition of Can't Cook, Won't Cook called Can't Smeg, Won't Smeg for the 10th anniversary of Red Dwarf with the cast cooking a meal while remaining in character (Harriott's role was actually addressed during part of the episode).
 The Tribal chief's daughter, Hackhackhack Ach Hachhachac, is played by Steven Wickham (who, 19 years later, would play the BEGG chief in the episode Entangled).
 Hugh Quarshie also played a Computer and Martin Sims also played a GELF.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 28 October 1993 in the 9:00 pm evening slot.
-The episode received mixed reactions, as had Series VI as a whole.
-Some felt the re-introduction of Ace, Duane Dibbley and the polymorph was a wasted opportunity.
+The episode was originally broadcast on the British television channel BBC2 on 28 October 1993.

+Gavrielle Perry felt the re-introduction of Ace, Duane Dibbley and the polymorph was a wasted opportunity.

+Sophie Davies of CultBox wrote in 2017 that it "has its moments but is identifiably the weakest episode of the series", concluding "It may have a fun middle segment, but the opening and closing segments of 'Emohawk: Polymorph II' are Red Dwarf at its most unimaginative."